T1eerth/T1eerth/README.md

 🧠 I'm currently learning REACT JS

-👯‍♀️ I'm looking to collaborate on C++
+👯‍♀️ I'm looking to collaborate on REACT JS

 📫 You can reach me by using the above mentioned links...